tomrittervg/geysigning/README.rst

 Its purpose is to ease signing other peoples' keys.
 It is similar to caff, PIUS, or monkeysign.
 In fact, it is influenced a lot by these tools and either reimplements ideas or reuses code.
-Consider either of the aboved mentioned tools when you need a much more mature codebase.
+Consider either of the above mentioned tools when you need a much more mature codebase.

 In contrast to caff or monkeysign, this tool enables you to sign a key without contacting a key server.